 [react]who are located in the US) - Sort by recent activity to find developers who are currently active, not dormant accounts

-Here's a practical example.
-Say you're hiring a senior Python developer in the United States.
-Navigate to SEDE, click "Compose Query," and run something like this:
+Here’s a practical example.
+Say you’re hiring a senior Python developer in the United States.
+Navigate to SEDE, click “Compose Query,” and run something like this.
+The query below targets SEDE’s live public database and typically returns results in a few seconds:

 SELECT TOP 100